Circle of life | National Library of Australia (NLA)

 Learning activities

-• Ask the students to write a creative story from the point of view of an animal as it transitions through the stages from birth to adulthood.
-Writing prompts may include:
+Ask students to write a creative story from the point of view of an animal transitioning through the stages of its life cycle.
+Some prompts could include:

-• How might a young tadpole react to one day finding it had legs growing.
+• How might a young tadpole feel when it discovers it has legs?

-• How would a hungry caterpillar feel about its growing urge to spin a cocoon.
+• How would a caterpillar feel about spinning a cocoon?

-• How curious might a baby bird be to break through the eggshell and see the world outside?
+• How curious might a baby bird be about breaking out of its shell?

 Need help?